erkexzcx/stoppropaganda/README.md

   - Uses more CPU and RAM.
   - By nature it prioritizes slower websites.

+## maxprocs

+Configuration via command line argument `-maxprocs 1` or via environment variable `SP_MAXPROCS=1`.

+Defines amount of system threads used by the program.

+Default value of 1 provides some optimization, because Golang doesn't have to use mutexes, atomics and inter-process synchronization mechanisms.

 # Web UI

 As of now there is no fancy web interface, only a JSON pre-formatted output.